Gary Numan: 2009–2019

-The album Splinter (Songs from a Broken Mind), was released on 14 October 2013.
+Numan's seventeenth solo studio album Splinter (Songs from a Broken Mind), was released on 14 October 2013.
 It reached the UK Top 20, his first album to do so for 30 years.
 It was promoted by an extensive US, Canada, UK and Ireland tour which continued in 2014 to include Israel, New Zealand, Australia and Europe.
 A further US leg took place in late 2014.

-In June 2014, Numan collaborated with Jayce Lewis and his Protafield project on the track "Redesign" featured on Protafield's Nemesis Album.

-Numan also provided vocals for the song "Long Way Down", composed by Masafumi Takada with lyrics written by Rich Dickerson, for the video game The Evil Within, which was released on 14 October 2014.
-Numan performed a sold-out, one-off live show in London in November 2014 at the Eventim Apollo supported by Gang of Four.
+In June 2014, Numan collaborated with Jayce Lewis on the track "Redesign" which originally featured on Lewis's Protafield studio album Nemesis The same album was re-released as a Special Edition under Lewis's solo name in 2018.
+Numan provided lead vocals for the song "Long Way Down", composed by Masafumi Takada with lyrics written by Rich Dickerson, for the survival horror video game The Evil Within, which was released on 14 October 2014.
+Numan performed a sold-out, one-off live show in London in November 2014 at the Hammersmith Apollo supported by the English post-punk band Gang of Four.

-Numan collaborated with the industrial pop group VOWWS for "Losing Myself in You" on their debut album The Great Sun.
+Numan collaborated with the industrial pop band VOWWS for "Losing Myself in You" on their debut studio album The Great Sun.

-On 6 May 2016, Numan was one of several collaborators on Jean-Michel Jarre's album Electronica 2: The Heart of Noise, with the track "Here for You", cowritten by Jarre and Numan.
+On 6 May 2016, Numan was one of several collaborators on Jean-Michel Jarre's eighteenth studio album Electronica 2: The Heart of Noise, with the track "Here for You", co-written by Jarre and Numan.

 On 10 May 2016, Numan was named the recipient of the 2016 Moog Innovation Award by Moog Music.
 On 18 May 2017, Numan received an Ivor Novello Inspiration Award from the British Academy of Songwriters, Composers, and Authors.

 In 2017, Numan released the single "My Name Is Ruin" and went on a European tour September.
-Numan's album Savage (Songs from a Broken World) was released on 15 September and charted at number two in the UK.
+Numan's eighteenth solo studio album Savage (Songs from a Broken World) was released on 15 September and charted at number two in the UK.
 He was the winner of the 2017 T3 tech legends award.

 On 24 September 2018, Numan's tour bus hit and killed an elderly man in Cleveland, Ohio, US.
 The driver was not immediately charged.
 Numan was scheduled to appear at the Cleveland House of Blues that evening but cancelled the show for being "inappropriate" in light of the day's tragedy.

+2020–present

-His next album Intruder was released on 21 May 2021.
+Numan's nineteenth solo studio album Intruder was released on 21 May 2021.
 The title track was released earlier, on 11 January 2021.
-Numan discussed its genesis with author Guy Mankowski, who has a chapter on Numan's legacy in his book Albion's Secret History: Snapshots of England's Pop Rebels and Outsiders, as part of an interview series on influential English artists for Zer0 Books.
+Numan discussed its genesis with writer Guy Mankowski, who has a chapter on Numan's legacy in his book Albion's Secret History: Snapshots of England's Pop Rebels and Outsiders, as part of an interview series on influential English artists for Zer0 Books.

 Following his US Intruder tour in late 2021 and early 2022, Numan began a 17-venue UK tour between late April and late May 2022.

-In January 2023, a US show was announced: he will play at the Cruel World Festival in Pasadena, California on May 20, 2023.